nuts-foundation/nuts-workshops/mini-manuals/3-customer-registration.md

     }
 ```

-This credential will also be transported to each node in the network.
-This will allow other nodes to search for it.
+This credential will also be transported to each node in the network, which allows other nodes to find it.

 ## Searching for an organization